fizalihsan/fizalihsan.github.io/source/technology/bigdata-frameworks.md

 # Apache Storm

-{% img right /technology/storm-overview.png %}
+{% img right /technology/storm-overview.png 400 400 %}

 * Storm is an open source, distributed, reliable, and fault-tolerant system for processing streams of large volumes of data in real-time.
 It supports many use cases, such as real-time analytics, online machine learning, continuous computation, and the Extract Transformation Load (ETL) paradigm.
+* Features
+	* Easy to program
+	* Supports multiple programming languages
+	* Fault-tolerant - The Storm cluster takes care of workers going down,  reassigning tasks when necessary.
+	* Scalable
+	* Reliable - All messages are guaranteed to be processed at least once.
+If there are errors, messages might be processed more than once, but you’ll never lose any message.
+	* Fast
+	* Transactional - You can get exactly once messaging semantics for pretty much any computation.

+## Components:

+{% img right /technology/storm-daemons.png %}

-* Components:
+* **Spout**:
+	* The input stream of a Storm cluster is handled by a component called a spout.
-	* **Spout**: This is a continuous stream of log data.
+	* This is a continuous stream of log data.
+* **Bolt**:
+	* The spout passes the data to a component called a bolt, which transforms it in some way.
+A bolt either persists the data in some sort of storage, or passes it to some other bolt.
+	* You can imagine a Storm cluster as a chain of bolt components that each make some kind of transformation on the data exposed by the spout.
-	* **Bolt**: The spout passes the data to a component called bolt.
-A bolt consumes any number of input streams, does some processing, and possibly emits new streams.
-For example, emitting a stream of trend analysis by processing a stream of tweets.
+	* For example, emitting a stream of trend analysis by processing a stream of tweets.
+* **Topology**
+	* The arrangement of all the components (spouts and bolts) and their connections is called a topology.
+	* A topology in Storm runs across many worker nodes on different machines.
+	* All topology nodes should be able to run independently with no shared data between processes (i.e., no global or class variables) since these processes may run on different machines.
+* **Node**
+	* In a Storm cluster, nodes are organized into a master node that runs continuously.
+	* There are two kind of nodes in a Storm cluster: *master node* and *worker nodes
+	* **Nimbus**: Master node run a daemon called *Nimbus*, which is responsible for distributing code around the cluster, assigning tasks to each worker node, and monitoring for failures.
+	* **Supervisor**: Worker nodes run a daemon called *Supervisor*, which executes a portion of a topology.
+	* Since Storm keeps all cluster states either in Zookeeper or on local disk, the daemons are stateless and can fail or restart without affecting the health of the system
+* Underneath, Storm makes use of zeromq, an advanced, embeddable networking library that provides wonderful features that make Storm possible

 ## Difference between Storm & Spark